Last Updated on May 23, 2023 by the staff of TheAllElectricLawn

 Are robot mowers worth the cost of admission?
 It depends on what you want to do with your time and if your lawn fits the capabilities of a robotic mower.

-I personally like cutting grass.
+I like cutting grass.
 I enjoy the time outside and enjoy making my yard look clean.
-I also have a busy personal schedule outside of my 9 to 5, and sometimes getting the time I need to cut the yard makes me shuffle some things around.
+I also have a busy personal schedule outside of my 9 to 5, and sometimes getting the time to cut the yard makes me shuffle some things around.

-If you are super busy or don’t enjoy cutting grass, a robot mower is worth it.
+A robot mower is worth it if you are super busy or don’t enjoy cutting grass.
 The mower will maintain your desired cutting height 24/7, rain or shine.
 The lawn will always look perfectly manicured after the mower has had time to run over the yard a few times.

 What to Consider when Buying

 The lawnmower industry is booming.
 It grew 7% last year alone.
 So why do we keep buying the same old mowers repeatedly?
 Here are some factors to consider when you buy a robotic lawn mower.